Polirecyliente/SGConocimiento/Math/Usable_facts.md

 In a triangle $\triangle ABC$, the angle bisector of $\angle B$ intersects the side $\overline{AC}$ at a point $D$.
 This creates the proportion $\frac{AD}{CD} = \frac{AB}{BC}$.

+(Teorema de los triángulos rectángulos inscritos similares) **Inscribed similar right triangles theorem**: Every right triangle has two inscribed similar triangles.
+To create them, draw the altitude from the right angle vertex, the resulting two triangles are similar to the original one.
+In the right triangle $\triangle ABC$ with the right angle being $\angle A$, if the point $D$ is the point of the altitude from $\angle A$ that lies on $\overline{BC}$, then $\triangle ABC \sim \triangle DAC \sim \triangle DBA$.

 (Teorema de la suma de los ángulos interiores de un polígono) **Polygon interior angles sum theorem**: the sum of the interior angles of a polygon, is $\pi$ times the number of unique triangles in which the polygon can be divided, which is the same as $\pi$ times the number of vertices minus $2$.
 Let $Ang_{int}$ be the sum of the interior angles of a polygon, and let $n$ be the number of vertices in the polygon, then $Ang_{int} = \pi(n - 2)$.